 Mode switching on the SRT9 is quick and efficient.
 It can easily be done with one hand.
 One of the things you’ll need to master however, is remembering WHERE on the dial, the modes you use the most, are located.
 There are NO markings on the ring whatsoever.

 Even with its somewhat large rear end, it CAN tailstand… but needs a moment of patience when doing so and a relatively flat surface.

 The one OTHER semi-annoying aspect of the light, is how the tail cap is designed.
 To remove the cap for battery installation, you need to press the two buttons (simultaneously) that are on either side of the cap.
 An arm clamp on each side wraps around the buttons and “snaps” shut.
 Once the buttons are pushed in, the cap needs to be pulled off.
 The problem is, if your fingers are weak… you’ll NEVER get it off!!
 In my opinion, the previous type of cap they used on their EC4GT was far easier to put on and remove.

 I’m recommending the Nitecore SRT9 for its professional usefulness.

 GearBest was kind enough to supply the SRT9 for review.
-If you’d like to get one either for yourself, or as a VERY thoughtful gift… please follow this link!
-And …. for a limited time (until 8/31/17) you can enter coupon code “N9deal” at checkout, and receive a special discounted price!
+If you’d like to pick one up… please follow this link!